paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 //
 // The i'th entry of the vector corresponds to the i'th validator in the session.
 SpamSlots: map SessionIndex -> Option<Vec<u32>>,
 // Whether the chain is frozen or not.
-Starts as `false`.
-When this is `true`,
+Starts as `None`.
+When this is `Some`,
-// the chain will not accept any new parachain blocks for backing or inclusion.
+// the chain will not accept any new parachain blocks for backing or inclusion,
+// and its value indicates the last valid block number in the chain.
-// It can only be set back to `false` by governance intervention.
+// It can only be set back to `None` by governance intervention.
-Frozen: bool,
+Frozen: Option<BlockNumber>,
 ```

 > `byzantine_threshold` refers to the maximum number `f` of validators which may be byzantine.
 The total number of validators is `n = 3f + e` where `e in { 1, 2, 3 }`.